 Immigration judges challenge Justice Dept over policy gagging them from public speech

+A Justice Department spokeswoman could not be immediately reached for comment on the lawsuit.
+President Donald Trump has made limiting immigration, both illegal and legal, a key priority, putting the immigration courts in the national spotlight.

-The draft says the policy has been particularly difficult during the coronavirus pandemic, when most of the country's 69 immigration courts have remained open.
-Apart from union leaders who represent immigration judges, the draft says the policy has effectively gagged judges who have "privately expressed concerns" about keeping the courts open.
+The complaint says the policy has been particularly difficult during the coronavirus pandemic, when most of the country's 69 immigration courts have remained open.
+Apart from union leaders who represent immigration judges, the complaint says the policy has effectively gagged judges who have privately expressed concerns about keeping the courts open.

 It asks the district court to issue a preliminary injunction against enforcement of the policy.